BSCC Codes of Practice Guidelines

 |Could there be an alternative solution to a surveillance camera system?

-Traditional by-the-roadside Community Speedwatch is an alternative, but has abuse and accident risks, and produces less information for the police to use.
+Traditional by-the-roadside Community Speedwatch is an alternative, but has abuse and accident risks, and produces less useful information for the police to use to tackle speeding.

 |11||Can the criminal justice system use the images and information produced by your surveillance camera system?|

-No. The equipment used is for information only and is not Home Office Type-Approved for the purposes of evidence in a court of law.
+Not for evidence but for information only.
+As with traditional speedwatch the equipment used is for information only and is not for the purposes of evidence in a court of law.

 |Do you have a policy on data storage, security and deletion?